tradej/content/tools/devassistant/tutorials.md

 kickstarting the development with some concrete examples.
 Mind you that each language has different needs, so the assistants for Python look a little different than those for Perl.
-For the most part, however, the arguments like the name of the project or GitHub username are always the same.
+For the most part, however, the arguments like the name of the project or your GitHub username are always the same.

 ## The Basics